viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 ### Full example config

-Below is an example JSON file that includes the board, base and camera components, and a vision service color detector.
+Below is an example JSON file that includes the board, base and camera components, and a Vision Service color detector.
 You may have different pin numbers and other attributes depending on your hardware setup.

 {{%expand "Click to view JSON" %}}